radian-software/radian/README.md

 --- | ---
-`C-x C-e` | Evaluate the form before the cursor in the REPL `C-M-x` | Evaluate the top-level form surrounding or before the cursor in the REPL `C-c C-k` | Evaluate all forms from the current file in the REPL `C-c M-n` | Switch the REPL to the namespace defined by the current file `C-c M-z` | Move the cursor to the REPL buffer and then run `C-c C-k` asynchronously
+`C-x C-e` | Evaluate the form before the cursor in the REPL `C-M-x` | Evaluate the top-level form surrounding or before the cursor in the REPL `C-c C-v C-r` | Evaluate the currently selected forms in the REPL `C-c C-k` | Evaluate all forms from the current file in the REPL `C-c M-n` | Switch the REPL to the namespace defined by the current file `C-c M-z` | Move the cursor to the REPL buffer and then run `C-c C-k` asynchronously